de-tu-dresden-inf-lat/evee/README.md

 These libraries contain all submodules of Evee except for the Evee Protégé plugins.

 ### evee as library
 All modules of evee except the Protégé plugins are published on Maven Central under the namespace `io.github.de-tu-dresden-inf-lat`.
-The artifact `evee-libs` bundels all pblished modules except `evee-protege-core` into one jar.
-To use it simply add `evee-libs` as a dependency in your projects pom file:
+The artifact `evee-libs` depends on all published modules except `evee-protege-core`.
+To use it, simply add `evee-libs` as a dependency in your project's pom file:
 ```
 <groupId>io.github.de-tu-dresden-inf-lat</groupId>
 <artifactId>evee-libs</artifactId>
 <version>0.5</version>
 ```
-The above mentioned modules are also published separately on Maven Central.
-To use one of them use the respective dependency in your pom file.
+To use a single Evee module, add the respective dependency in your pom file, e.g., for `evee-elk-proof-extractor-owlapi4`:
-E.g. for `evee-elk-proof-extractor-owlapi4`:
 ```
 <groupId>io.github.de-tu-dresden-inf-lat</groupId>
 <artifactId>evee-elk-proof-extractor-owlapi4</artifactId>